 |

-Before we can talk about the model and the controller section of the MVC structure, we need to first discuss how to deal with databases in Laravel.
+Before we can talk about the model and the controller layer of the MVC structure, we need to first discuss how to deal with databases in Laravel.

 In our course on JavaScript and Node.js, we used a .txt